ildefons/motokolearn/README.md

 ### Why do we care about small to mid-sized data problems not requiring a GPU?​

-- Small to medium size data problems of heterogenous "tabular" data is often better solved with ensemble of boosted trees​
+- Small to medium size data problems of heterogenous "tabular" data are often better solved with ensemble of boosted trees​

 - From personal experience, 1) many Kaggle challenges (including those I won) are better solved with ensembles of trees; and 2) last year alone, I consulted with three medium sized startups and all projects involved data bases below 100 megabytes and none of them required the use of large neural network nor GPUs.